Discover 33 Delightful Things to Do in Mallorca, Spain!

 We preferred swimming and relaxing at the nearby La Muleta cove.
 La Muleta’s beach club is private though – exclusively for guests of Hotel Es Moli.

-If you’re staying at Es Moli, give Cala Deia a miss and go to La Muleta instead.
+• If you’re staying at Es Moli: Give Cala Deia a miss and go to La Muleta instead.

-If you’re not staying at Es Moli, certainly hike down the “nicer” path to Cala Deia (the path that starts in front of Es Moli).
+• If you’re not staying at Es Moli: Hike down the “nicer” path to Cala Deia (the path that starts in front of Es Moli).
 It’s a lovely jaunt!
 Perhaps have lunch at Ca’s Patro March or the other restaurant there.
+But maybe lower your expectations about the natural beauty of the beach – and you won’t be disappointed.

 16) Walk to the Capdepera lighthouse